divieurora/os232/links.md

 ## Week 08 🫥
 * [Process Scheduling Algorithms](https://www.youtube.com/watch?v=bqiLYxVCXEI) ---
 Good explanation about FCFS, SJF, RR, and Priority in one video.
-Provide examples for each algorithms
+Provide examples for each algorithms.
 * [CPU Cores vs. Logical Processors & Threads](https://www.cgdirector.com/cpu-cores-vs-logical-processors-threads/) ---
 Explaining about what makes each of these components unique.
 Help in understanding what are they used for.